prawnzyy/tp/docs/DeveloperGuide.md

 7. The system should be backwards-compatible with data from older versions.

 ### Glossary
-- Mainstream OS: Windows, Linux, OS-X
+- **Mainstream OS:** Windows, Linux, OS-X
+- **Unique identifier (uuid):** An identifier that is unique to all other identifiers, in this project, each recipe's uuid is unique.

 --------------------------------------------------------------------------------------------------------------------